Buccos relevant; Jokic and Walton

 Watch “Luckiest Guy in the World.”
 Jokic will remind you, at least on the court, of Bill Walton.

-Rich Rhoades is the sports editor of the Jeffersonian Democrat and the Leader-Vindicator in New Bethlehem.
+Rich Rhoades is the sports editor of the Leader-Vindicator and Jeffersonian Democrat in Brookville.
 E-mail: rrhoades@thecourierexpress.com.
 Follow on Twitter @TheSkinny1969 or on Facebook.